badgerman/twigtechnology.com/eressea/index.markdown

 > player-populated islands separated by oceans, and players control a growing
 > number of units of a given race to build empires, armies and fleets.

-Eressea is derived from (Atlantis)[/atlantis/], and has grown tremendously since that time.
+Eressea was originally derived from [Atlantis](/atlantis/), and has grown tremendously since that time.

 ## The Second Age